 The first kind of contract that a tenant might sign is a month-to-month agreement.
 These types of leases are exactly what they sound like: a tenant only pays to live on your property from month-to-month without any promise of long-term accommodation.

 One of the main benefits of this kind of lease is that it is quite simple to proceed with “no cause” terminations of contract.
-This means that even if your tenant is a good one, if you want to sell your property, you can still require them to find alternative accommodation.
+This means that even if your tenant is a good one, and you want to sell your property, you can still require them to find alternative accommodation.

 If this is the kind of lease that you have, it’s easy to sell your home with tenants.
 All you are required to do by law is to give your tenants proper notice about your intent to sell.